-- 1.1 The Prudential Capital Finance system came into effect on 1st April 2004. - 1.2 The Prudential Capital Finance system replaced the previous system of basic and supplementary credit approvals allocations (BCA and SCA) from Central Government and allows authorities to borrow as much as they can prudently afford to pay back from their revenue resources ( subject to national safeguards ).
-CIPFA developed the Prudential Code for Capital Finance in Local Authorities ( the Prudential Code ) ( revised in 2009 ) to provide a mechanism (the Prudential Indicators) to enable Councils to ensure, that in line with the new freedom given, their capital investment plans are affordable, prudent and sustainable.
+- 1.1 The Prudential Capital Finance system came into effect on 1st April 2004. - 1.2 The Prudential Capital Finance system replaced the previous system of basic and supplementary credit approvals allocations (BCA and SCA) from Central Government and allows authorities to borrow as much as they can prudently afford to pay back from their revenue resources (subject to national safeguards).
+CIPFA developed the Prudential Code for Capital Finance in Local Authorities (the Prudential Code) (last revised in 2011) to provide a mechanism (the Prudential Indicators) to enable Councils to ensure, that in line with the new freedom given, their capital investment plans are affordable, prudent and sustainable.
 Thus the Prudential Indicators provide an assessment of how much unfunded (i.e. from within its own resources) borrowing can be afforded by an authority.
-Central Government continues to assess through the Supported Level of Capital Expenditure (SCE) process what authorities should be borrowing in order to fund their capital programmes and will provide revenue support for this through either RSG, Housing Subsidy or Specific Grant. - 1.3 There are no nationally prescribed Prudential Indicators, instead it is up to the Council to set its own Prudential Indicators having had regard to its own individual set of circumstances.
+Central Government continues to assess through the Supported Level of Capital Expenditure (SCE) process what authorities should be borrowing in order to fund their capital programmes and will provide revenue support for this through either RSG or Specific Grant. - 1.3 It is up to the Council to set its own Prudential Indicators having had regard to its own individual set of circumstances.
 The Council will then be able to demonstrate that its capital investment proposals are affordable, prudent and sustainable. - 1.4 The Prudential Indicators are divided into groups covering Affordability, Prudence, Capital Expenditure, External Debt and Treasury Management.
-This appendix explains what the Prudential Indicators are as well as setting them for 2011/12 and subsequent financial years where appropriate.
-Certain indicators are required to be completed separately for the General Fund (GF) and Housing Revenue Account (HRA) whilst others relate to the whole authority only.
+This appendix explains what the Prudential Indicators are as well as revising them for 2011/12 where appropriate and setting them for 2012/13 and, if required, subsequent financial years.
+Certain indicators are required to be completed separately for the General Fund (GF) and Housing Revenue Account (HRA) whilst others relate to the whole authority only. - 1.5 The advent of the HRA Self Financing regime with effect from 1st April 2012 requires the Council to take on around £136m long term borrowing and the Prudential Indicators have been revised to reflect this.
+This figure is currently an estimate therefore for the purposes of this report it is deemed prudent to work on a figure of £140m to allow for any minor changes when the final figure is confirmed at the end of January.
+The actual date for the date take-on is 28th March 2012 which is within the 2011/12 financial year and this requires certain of the current 2011/12 Prudential Indicators to be revised and approved by the Council so that they are not breached.
+The affected Prudential Indicators are included below.